Legislative Assaults on State Courts – 2019

 This year, with a newly solidified conservative majority on the United States Supreme Court, state courts are likely to become increasingly important venues for fights over certain fundamental rights – inviting more political attention.
 President Trump’s continued attacks on courts for rulings he disagrees with, meanwhile, provide political cover to state legislators to do the same.

-- Twelve bills in 10 states would inject more politics into how judges are selected.
+- Sixteen bills in 13 states would inject more politics into how judges are selected.

-- Six bills in 6 states would prevent courts from deciding certain cases or take away courts’ authority to manage their own rules or resources.
+- Nine bills in 8 states would prevent courts from deciding certain cases or take away courts’ authority to manage their own rules or resources.

 - Six states are considering legislation that would lead to more guns in courthouses, even if courts themselves wanted to prohibit weapons.

-- Additional bills would strip court jurisdiction, shrink courts for partisan gain, or subject judges to more frequent elections and political pressure.
+- Additional bills would strip courts' jurisdiction, shrink courts for partisan gain, or subject judges to more frequent elections and political pressure.

 To be sure, many states’ methods of selecting judges are in need of reform, but changes must be carefully designed to protect judicial independence and avoid political and special interest pressure on the judiciary.
 The Brennan Center recently put forth a proposal for judicial selection that addresses contemporary threats to judicial independence.